 Slight modifications to the robot workers achieved more proficiency, Analogue managed to convince each robot that he was capable of better performing in certain fields more than others and that he could develop an expertise in that area for better proficiency.
-Each robot then became specialized in a specific task.
-With time they learned to customize their skills, neatly fitting their jobs demands.
-Analogue modified himself to take on organizational and logistic roles.
+Each robot then became specialised in a specific task.
+With time they learned to customise their skills, neatly fitting their jobs demands.
+Analogue modified himself to take on organisational and logistic roles.

 Analyse was aware that his prototype robot seemed to comprehend his build and structural purposes, what each part did, how it functioned and to what extent.
 Yet his creation took this knowledge further by improving or replacing his worn out parts from other non-cybernetic conscious robots, taking their independent self powered supply units to serve as his own and ﬁnding a use for other spare parts, consequently expanding his abilities.